fathlon/household_grant/README.md

 - All comparison are **case-sensitive**.
 - Search without any valid key and value will return empty result.
 - Search with duplicate key, only the first value will be taken.
+- For Search, conflicting comparison is **NOT** allowed.
+E.g HouseholdIncome and HouseholdIncomeLT or HouseholdIncomeGT
+- Int value used does not exceed int32 MAX_INT value
+- Zero value of type **NOT** allowed for search
+- `DOB` given will **NOT** be later than current time

 ## Accepted values for Household and FamilyMember